RajeevAtla/blog/about.md

 My name is Rajeev Atla and I'm a senior at John P. Stevens High School.
-I'm a budding physicist with interests in software engineering, finance, and entrepreneurship.
+I'm a budding physicist with interests in computational sciences and entrepreneurship.

 I hope you find my website entertaining, as well as my [GitHub page](https://github.com/RajeevAtla "My Github Page")!